janosh/blog/content/posts/2018-11-23-two-loop-hyperopt/two-loop-hyperopt.md

   - Tutorial
 ---

-I recently started using [Scikit-Optimize](https://scikit-optimize.github.io/) (or `skopt` for short) for hyperoptimizing several fully-connected neural networks.
-Overall, it was a very helpful tool!
+I recently started using [Scikit-Optimize](https://scikit-optimize.github.io/) (or `skopt` for short) for hyperoptimizing a bunch of fully-connected neural networks.
+Overall, it's been a very helpful tool!
 The hyperparameters I wanted to optimize were

 - the number of layers $n_\text{l}$
 - the optimizer's learning rate $r_l$